 - the lower Murrumbidgee floodplain, known as the ‘Lowbidgee’, watered by diversions from the Maude Weir and Redbank Weir – this includes the Nimmie-Caira and Redbank systems, and the Yanga section of Murrumbidgee Valley National Park.

-This map shows the location of environmental watering areas in the Murrumbidgee Valley (PDF, 431KB).
+View a map showing the location of environmental watering areas in the Murrumbidgee valley (Mbidgee2013.pdf, 644KB).

 The Murrumbidgee catchment contains 26 storage or diversion structures, making it one of Australia’s most regulated river systems, with substantial impacts on the water regime and availability of natural flows to floodplains and wetlands.

 - wetland vegetation communities, including river red gum, black box, common reed, spike rush, cumbungi, river cooba, water lilies and water ribbons

 - habitat for a range of threatened, vulnerable and migratory birds, including Australian bittern, freckled duck, blue-billed duck, painted snipe, red-necked stint and superb parrot

 - habitat for the threatened southern bell frog